kareemgrant/DOSE_Refactoring/README.markdown

   end
 ```

-That's a step in the right direction, but there's still work to be done.
-Let's focus our attention on the check for a valid credit card:
+That's a step in the right direction but there's still work to be done.
+Let's focus our attention on the code that checks for a valid credit card:

 `if current_user.valid_credit_card?`

-Again, this check needs to be made and but does all of the associated logic that goes associated with the user not having a valid credit card belong in the create method?
-Nope - so let's move it out of there:
+Once again, I think the create method is the place where this check should be made however, the associated logic that goes along with an invalid credit card belongs somewhere else.
+Let's move it out of there:

 ```
   def no_valid_credit_card_on_file